-The Thirty-Second Supplemental Trust Agreement provides that the Series 32 Program Loans must be secured by a mortgage on the property financed thereby and must be insured or guaranteed in one of the following ways: (a) if the Program Loan is an FHA Insured Program Loan, a VA Guaranteed Program Loan, or a USDA Guaranteed Program Loan (as each of such terms is defined below), the applicable insurance or guarantee of the agency or instrumentality administering the insurance or guarantee program in an amount equal to the maximum coverage permitted for such Program Loan under the regulations of such agency or instrumentality; or (b) if the Program Loan is a PMI Insured Program Loan, unless the Market Value of the property subject to the Mortgage is greater than 80% of the principal amount of the Series 32 Program Loan, a private mortgage insurance policy issued by a qualified insurer in an amount so that the principal amount of the Program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the program Loan is not greater than 80% of the Market Value of the property secured thereby plus the maximum amount payable under such private mortgage insurance policy in the event of a default by the Borrower thereunder.
+The Third Supplemental Trust Agreement provides that the Program Loans to be purchased by the Agency with the proceeds of the Related Bonds must be secured by a mortgage on the property financed thereby and that the unpaid principal amount of a Program Loan may not exceed, at the time it is purchased by the Agency, 80% of the Market Value of the property subject to the Mortgage unless it is insured or guaranteed in one of the following ways: if the Program Loan is an FHA Insured Program Loan, a VA Guaranteed Program Loan, or a USDA Guaranteed Program Loan (as each of such terms is defined below), the applicable insurance or guarantee of the agency or instrumentality administering the insurance or guarantee program in an amount equal to the maximum coverage permitted for such Program Loan under the regulations of such agency or instrumentality.
+The Agency will only purchase a conventional loan if the principal amount of the Program Loan is not greater than 80% of the Market Value of the property secured thereby.